How To Apply

 Advice Auditions are also available all year around and are for musicians who would like professional feedback on their playing and musical ability, but do not necessarily want to apply for a place at Chetham's.

 Chetham’s holds advice auditions for anyone considering applying for a place.
 These individual informal auditions with our Heads of Instrumental Departments provide one-to-one advice and guidance about application.
-The audition process for 2016 entry is now underway, so prospective students are welcome to get in touch to arrange a full or advice audition and to prepare for an application.
+Auditions are still available for 2016 entry - but hurry.
+Prospective students are welcome to get in touch to arrange a full or advice audition and to prepare for an application.